 However, if due to the nature of the work it is not possible to comply with the length of the regular daily or weekly working time prescribed for the relevant category of employees, the employer, after consultation with employee representatives, is entitled to set the aggregated working time in which case working time may not exceed 24 continuous hours, 56 hours per week, and normal working hours during the reference period.
 The reference period shall be a month unless the collective agreement or employment contract specifies otherwise.
-The reference period established under the employment contract may not exceed 12 months.
+The reference period established under the employment contract may not exceed three months and the reference period established under the collective agreement may not exceed 12 months.49